haraka/Haraka/docs/Header.md

 * header.remove(key)

 Removes all headers with the given name.
+DO NOT USE.
+This is transparent to the transaction and it will not see the header(s) you removed.
+Instead use `transaction.remove_header(key)` which will also correct the data part of the email.

 * header.add(key, value)